-When I first found out about Machu Picchu, I was 100% sure I was going to take the train up; hiking never crossed my mind.
+When I first found out about Machu Picchu, I was 100% sure I was going to take the train up; hiking never even crossed my mind.
 Years later, I somehow decided it would be cool to trek the Inca Trail to Machu Picchu.
 Maybe I wanted a challenge or a sense of accomplishment, or maybe it was purely peer pressure because most people I know had done it.
 Regardless of why I changed my mind, I’m so glad I did the 4 day 3 night classic Inca Trail to Machu Picchu with Alpaca Expedition (not sponsored review).
 If you were like me, DO IT.
 If you are moderately fit (and don’t have heart problems), then you should definitely challenge yourself to experience this.

-- Rainy season is October to April, it’s not the best time to hike because the ground gets slippery and you might not be able to see Machu Picchu due to fog
+- Inca Trail rainy season is October to April, it’s not the best time to hike because the ground gets slippery and you might not be able to see Machu Picchu due to fog

 - Inca trail is closed every February for maintenance